ludovicm67/ontopic-helm/README.md

 You need a **PostgreSQL** database with a dedicated owner.

-In case you don't have one, you can use the provided helm chart to test it.
+In case you don't have one, you can use the provided Helm chart to test it.
 You can find detailed instructions in the [dedicated documentation](./docs/deploy-postgresql.md).

 ### Create the database secret file

 You need to provide the database password as a secret.
 You have to [create a secret](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_generic/) with the key `database-password-file` entry.

-For example, if you have a PostgreSQL database deployed with the helm chart, you can create the secret with the following command:
+For example, if you have a PostgreSQL database deployed with the Helm chart, you can create the secret with the following command:

 ```sh
 kubectl create secret generic database-password-file \